Zen Circus: History

-In 1994, Andrea Appino (guitar and vocals) and Marcello 'Teschio' Bruzzi (drums) formed a punk rock band.
-They lived in the Historic Social Center, and it was there that they created a rehearsal room called "Black Spot."
+In 1994, Andrea Appino (guitar and vocals) and Marcello "Teschio" Bruzzi (drums) formed a punk rock band.
+They initially rehearsed in an improvised studio they set up in the squatted self-managed social center "Macchia Nera", located right in front of Appino's home in Pisa.
 In 1998, they debuted as The Zen with a self-produced album called About Thieves, Farmers, Tramps and Policemen.
 This first album resulted in the creation of a personal label, Iceforeveryone Records, through which the band released their second album.
 Appino was living and performing as a one-man band in the Netherlands, where most copies of the CD were subsequently sold.

 Appino was forced to return home because of civil service obligations.
-Teschio's friend convinced him to involve a third collaborator, Massimiliano 'UFO' Schiavelli.
+Teschio's friend convinced him to involve a third collaborator, Massimiliano "UFO" Schiavelli.
 The band was then renamed "The Zen Circus."
 A real turning point for the band was winning the regional selection of Arezzo Wave and participating in Arezzo Wave On The Rocks.
 They bought a camper van, Nello, which accompanied them through Italy.

 In 2001, they released their first album, Visited by the Ghost of Blind Willie Lemon Juice Namington IV.
 In 2003, Teschio, left the band and was replaced by a fan of Zen Circus, Karim Qqru.
 After the arrival of the new member, they released their third album Doctor Seduction in 2004 and thanks to their superlative live performances, the band become one of the paramount names in the Italian rock scene.

 The album contains the ballad "Sweet Me," produced in collaboration with the Rivoli Group, and "Sailing Song," often shown in video rotations on music TV.
 The album was well received by fans and critics and the Doctor Seduction Tour was a success.
 Other highlights for the year included appearances on TV programs with Pelù, Modena City Ramblers and Pierpaolo Capovilla.
 However, the success was marred with financial problems.

 In 2005, the band published and recorded Vita e opinioni di Nello Scarpellini, gentiluomo in analog, with the first few tracks sung in Italian.
 After a trip to Paris to record the video of Les poches Sont Les Gens Sont Fous Vides, The Zen Circus Tour departed for Scarpellini in 2005 and 2006.